GNOME/buoh/README.md

 * Merge requests: https://gitlab.gnome.org/GNOME/buoh/merge_requests

 ## Building
-For building Buoh, you will need `meson`, `ninja` and `pkgconfig`, as well as the following libraries with their development headers.
+For building Buoh, you will need `meson`, `ninja` and `pkg-config`, as well as the following libraries with their development headers.

 * `glib2`
 * `gtk3`